umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/backoffice/settings.md

 Health Checks are used to determine the status of your Umbraco project.
 It is a handy list of checks to see if your Umbraco installation is configured according to best practices.
 It's possible to add your custom-built health checks.

-For more information about Health Checks, see the [Health Check](health-check/README.md) article.
+For more information about Health Checks, see the [Health Check](health-check/README.md) articles.

 </details>